nosvagor/cogikyo/diatomi/script.md

 a particular conversation.

 Next up will be a video exploring the idea of concave and convex dispositions.
-The exploration should make the motivation behind of mapping _the purpose of a conversation_ onto a single dimension more clear.
+The exploration of these dispositions should make the motivation behind of mapping _the purpose of a conversation_ onto a single dimension more clear and useful.